-Shar Pei Training
+Training your Shar Pei

 It is refreshingly easy to house-train a Shar-Pei because they are naturally clean animals and they are unlikely to relieve themselves in their home environment.
-In fact, they have been known to train themselves!

-The Shar-Pei is naturally independent and you will need to start training and socialising the dog as soon as possible.
+The breed is naturally independent and you will need to start training and socializing the dog as soon as possible.

 Sharpei dogs can be a handful and they are not recommended for first time dog owners or those with young children.

-A good way to ensure your Shar-Pei grows into a well adjusted adult is to take them outside as much as possible.
+A good way to ensure they grow into a well adjusted adult is to take them outside as much as possible.

-Shar Pei dogs should also be introduced to a variety of humans at an early age including men, women and children.
+Your dog should also be introduced to a variety of humans at an early age including men, women and children.

 Have guests over regularly.